 Of note is the collection of Korean Silla-period ceramic and metal objects dated 300-900 CE; 19th- and 20th-century Chinese and Japanese ceramics, ivories, and textiles; Chinese and Japanese scrolls; Japanese woodblock prints; and Indian decorative arts.
 Of particular significance is a portfolio of rare 19th-century Japanese woodblock prints by Tsukioka Yoshitoshi depicting the Thirty-two Aspects of Women and a group of 48 ceramic objects by noted 20th-century Japanese artists.

-Multimedia installation focuses on the psychological landscape of paradise and the mythology of Florida
+Focus on the psychological landscape of paradise and the Florida mythology

 Pairing the Fables of La Fontaine etchings (1952) with his Story of Exodus lithographs (1966)